The Falcon, Camden: 20th century

+In November 1997 American music magazine Billboard referred to the pub as being one of a few in the area that can "arguably take some of the credit for the rebirth of British rock in the mid-'90s".

+Label signings after concerts

 Ivo Watts-Russell signed Lush and Pale Saints to 4AD after seeing them both on the same bill there in 1989.

 Heavenly's second time performing was at the pub, supporting The Television Personalities, and it was there that Sarah Records offered to release the band's recordings.

-The Verve's second time performing in London was at the pub.

-On 22 October 1993, after signing to Creation Records and Sony at the latter's headquarters, Oasis went to Whiteout's concert at The Falcon at which they played an unplanned and shambolic set.

-Creation's co-founder Alan McGee's first time seeing Super Furry Animals was at the pub in 1995, after being brought there by the label's A&R Mark Bowen, this led to the label signing the band.
+Creation Records co-founder Alan McGee's first time seeing Super Furry Animals was at the pub in 1995, after being brought there by the label's A&R Mark Bowen, this led to the label signing the band.